base16-project/basenext/style_guide.md

 With Base16 `base08` is used for both variables and diff deleted.
 If you want deleted lines in diffs to be colored red you're stuck with red variables also, nothing you can do.
 [Base16 themes include a lot of red variables.](https://github.com/base16-project/base16/issues/10)  This also entirely breaks the fidelity of some themes (like Nord) that are ported from richer ecosystems without such restrictions.

-_Base17 allows you to override any default pairings and easily define two colors._ Variables blue, diff deleted red, you got it.
+_BaseNext allows you to override any default pairings and easily define two colors._ Variables blue, diff deleted red, you got it.

 ## Examples